Medline ® Abstract for Reference 42

 RESULTS: The baseline characteristics of the two groups were similar.
 Treatment with 300 mg of aliskiren daily, as compared with placebo, reduced the mean urinary albumin-to-creatinine ratio by 20% (95% confidence interval, 9 to 30; P<0.001), with a reduction of 50% or more in 24.7% of the patients who received aliskiren as compared with 12.5% of those who received placebo (P<0.001).
 A small difference in blood pressure was seen between the treatment groups by the end of the study period (systolic, 2 mm Hg lower [P=0.07]and diastolic, 1 mm Hg lower [P=0.08]in the aliskiren group).
 The total numbers of adverse and serious adverse events were similar in the groups.

 CONCLUSIONS: Aliskiren may have renoprotective effects that are independent of its blood-pressure-lowering effect in patients with hypertension, type 2 diabetes, and nephropathy who are receiving the recommended renoprotective treatment.
 (ClinicalTrials.gov number, NCT00097955 [ClinicalTrials.gov].).

-Department of Medical Endocrinology, Rigshospitalet, University of Copenhagen, Copenhagen, Denmark. firstname.lastname@example.org
+Department of Medical Endocrinology, Rigshospitalet, Copenhagen, Denmark. firstname.lastname@example.org